-The Employer Assistance and Resource Network (EARN) is a resource for employers seeking to recruit, hire, retain and advance qualified employees with disabilities.
+The Employer Assistance and Resource Network on Disability Inclusion (EARN) is a resource for employers seeking to recruit, hire, retain and advance qualified employees with disabilities.
 It is a service of the Employer TA Center, which is funded by the U.S. Department of Labor's Office of Disability Employment Policy under a cooperative agreement with The Viscardi Center.

 As National Project Director, Brett Sheats manages all aspects of the Employer TA Center/EARN's operations, coordinating closely with its staff, partners and funding entity, the U.S. Department of Labor's Office of Disability Employment Policy, to ensure all events and activities further its mission to assist employers to recruit, hire, retain and advance qualified employees with disabilities.

 Kim Brussell coordinates all activities related to the Employer TA Center/EARN's "voice", including its newsletter, social media presence, website and publications.
 She also plays a significant role in its webinars and outreach events, working with a variety of organizations to ensure employers can access the resources they need to make their workplaces more inclusive of people with disabilities.

 Mike Caprara is the Employer TA Center/EARN's "techie", managing its online presence and events, including the AskEARN.org website, electronic communications and calendar of events.
 He also handles the technical side of all of its webinars and other distance learning events, which help employers across the nation stay abreast of timely trends and topics in disability employment.